 Calcium is a mineral that is an important component of the human diet for building strong bones and teeth, and also for regulating certain body processes.
+It is found in milk and dairy products, leafy green vegetables and soybeans.
 If you are concerned about getting enough calcium in your diet, health experts recommend taking a calcium supplement.
 However, the array of choices can be confusing.
 Here are some facts about calcium supplements to help you decide which one is right for you:

 Why Calcium Is Important

 Calcium is necessary for cell replacement in bones and teeth.
-It is also a critical compound for the heart, muscles and nerves.
-Without sufficient calcium, children can develop growth problems.
-Adults can develop osteoporosis, a weakening of the bones that leaves the individual vulnerable to fractures.
-Certain individuals may require more calcium, such as those who eat large amount of protein that causes calcium excretion, lactose intolerant individuals who cannot consume dairy products, individuals with bowel disorders that prevent proper calcium absorption, and patients who must take corticosteroid medications for long periods of treatment.
-Individuals who have been diagnosed with osteoporosis, or thinning of the bones, may also be advised to take calcium supplements.
+It is also critical correct functioning of the heart, muscles and nerves.
+Insufficient calcium can seriously affect the growth of children.
+With adults osteoporosis can develop as a result of an inadequate supply of calcium to the body.
+Osteoporosis is a weakening of the bones that leaves the individual vulnerable to fractures.
+Certain individuals may also require more calcium than normal, such as those who eat large amounts of protein that causes calcium excretion, lactose intolerant individuals who cannot consume dairy products, individuals with bowel disorders that prevent proper calcium absorption, and patients who must take corticosteroid medications for long periods of treatment.
+Individuals that have been diagnosed with osteoporosis, or thinning of the bones, may also be advised to take calcium supplements.

 Calcium carbonate is often the cheapest and most widely available type of calcium supplement.
-The carbonate form usually contains about 40 percent of elemental calcium along with other filler compounds.
-The elemental calcium is the part that is absorbed for bone health and other body processes, so the higher the amount, the greater the benefit.
+It is abundant in nature as chalk or limestone.
+In its pure form, calcium carbonate contains about 40 percent by weight of elemental calcium (the other elements are carbon and oxygen).
+The elemental calcium is that which is absorbed for bone health and other body processes, so the higher the amount, the greater the benefit.
 However, calcium carbonate can be the most constipating type of calcium supplement, which can be a problem for some people.

-Calcium citrate contains less elemental calcium, about 21 percent.
-It is more expensive than the carbonate form.
-The citrate form, thought to be less disruptive to the digestive system, causes less gas and bloating than carbonate and may be preferable for individuals with bowel problems.
+Calcium citrate contains less elemental calcium – about 21 percent – but is more expensive than the carbonate form.
+Calcium citrate, thought to be less disruptive to the digestive system, causes less gas and bloating than carbonate and may be preferable for individuals with bowel problems.
 Calcium citrate is absorbed into the bloodstream equally as well as calcium carbonate.

 Other Calcium Types